gigo6000/dotfiles/README.md

 -   Code formatting : Using Prettier to format code on saving.
 -   Syntax Highlighting : Nice syntax for React/Javascript, PHP and other languages.
 -   Color Schemes: Tons of color schemes provided by `flazz/vim-colorschemes`, also my custom theme called `blanco`.
+-   Fuzzy Search Files: Type partial filenames and/or paths to quickly find files in your project.
+-   File System Explorer: Browse and view the files and folders in your project.

 ## Install